The most common treatments for swollen lymph nodes are OTC pain relievers, but the best treatment depends on the underlying cause.

 Home remedies can help manage the discomfort and swelling of swollen lymph nodes while the underlying condition is resolving.

-Over-the-counter pain relievers such as aspirin, ibuprofen, or acetaminophen, can relieve some of the swelling and discomfort of swollen lymph nodes.
+Over-the-counter pain relievers such as ibuprofen, aspirin, or acetaminophen can relieve some of the swelling and discomfort of swollen lymph nodes.
+(Aspirin should not be given to children or teenagers with a viral illness unless directed by a healthcare provider.)

-Apply a warm, moist compress to the affected area every 20 minutes to relieve pain and discomfort.
+Apply a warm compress to the affected area for 20 minutes at a time, as needed, to relieve pain and discomfort.

 Rest allows the body to recover from the underlying illness.

-Swollen lymph nodes are caused by underlying conditions, such as infections, allergies, or some other cause.
+Swollen lymph nodes are typically caused by underlying conditions, such as infections, allergies, or other causes.
 The swelling will decrease when the underlying infection or condition resolves.
 However, lymph nodes can stay swollen for a few days or weeks after the body has cleared an infection.
-This is normal and shouldn’t be cause for alarm.
-In case the swollen lymph node(s) does not disappear, check with your physician.
+If swollen lymph nodes persist or worsen, consult your healthcare provider.

 Swollen lymph nodes are usually a sign that the body is fighting an infection or reacting to an allergen.
 Sometimes, however, enlarged nodes may hint at a more serious problem.
-Healthcare providers all agree that it’s time to see a doctor if you notice other symptoms such as:
+You should see a healthcare provider if you notice other symptoms such as:

 High fever